-“Mission amid Crisis in Haiti” is the theme of the Mission Thursday sponsored by GEMN on April 24, 1-2:30pm Eastern on Zoom.
+“Mission amid Crisis in Haiti” was the theme of the Mission Thursday sponsored by GEMN on April 24.

-Presenting from the perspective of the church on the ground will be the Rev. Wilky Avril, president of the standing committee of the Diocese of Haiti.
-Presenting from the perspective of the work of Presiding Bishop Sean Rowe will be Canon Chuck Robertson, senior adviser to the Presiding Bishop.
+Presenting from the perspective of the church on the ground was the Rev. Wilky Avril, president of the standing committee of the Diocese of Haiti.
+Presenting from the perspective of the work of Presiding Bishop Sean Rowe was Canon Chuck Robertson, senior adviser to the Presiding Bishop.

 Also in November, the Executive Committee of the World Council of Churches called on all WCC member churches to prayer and Christian solidarity with the people of Haiti.
 “Though burdened throughout its history by the legacy of colonialism, slavery, and recurrent occupations by the United States of America, Haiti has also been a beacon of freedom for those suffering these oppressions,” the committee said.
 “Haiti became the first sovereign state in the Caribbean, the second republic in the Americas, the first country in the Americas to officially abolish slavery, and the only country in history established by a revolt by enslaved people.